 Turbo Installation Guide on Setting and Calibration

 You should strictly follow the rules of turbo installation and do not change the settings and any calibration of a turbo.
-Otherwise, you may damage the turbo or unintentionally change the engine and voids warranty.
+Otherwise, you may damage the turbo or unintentionally change the engine and void the warranty.

-The Turbo system is a susceptible device, so it does not adjust any wrong circumstance.
+The Turbo system is a susceptible device, so it does not adjust any wrong circumstances.
 So it could cause severe damage to it.

 The gasket must be set and perfectly aligned to the center hole of the flange.
 Do not use any liquid gasket or sealants to the oil inlet or outlet.
 Otherwise, the liquid may enter the turbo and reduce the oil flow.